ITT-25/assignment-04-markers-realdegrees/README.md

 If you do not immediately see your webcam feed in the app, adjust the `--video-id` param.
 If the program does not detect any markers on the board, your webcam is likely mirrored.

 > ⚠️ PERFORMANCE: Using my default webcam resulted in ~3 FPS.
-OBS Virtual Cam results in steady 60+ FPS.
+OBS Virtual Cam (with the same webcam) results in steady 60+ FPS.
 If you get unreasonably bad performance try a different setup or a virtual camera.

 > ⚠️ LIGHTING: The game works very good in low light conditions due to the marker caching, marker interpolation and robust fingertip detection, however it is recommended to have decent lighting conditions